Skip to main content

 Enhance your employer brand

 Even with salary remaining the top priority for UK workers, many are also looking for roles that support their lifestyle.
-Our research on UK workers plans and priorities for 2023 revealed that:
+Our research on UK workers plans and priorities revealed that:

-• 52% are more likely to look a company reviews and performance.
+• 52% are more likely to look at company reviews and performance

-As a result, offering enticing employee referral schemes with attractive bonuses can foster positive discussion of your employee value proposition (EVP), ultimately enhancing your employer brand.
+As a result, offering enticing employee referral schemes with attractive bonuses can be a big part of creating an employee value proposition (EVP), ultimately enhancing your employer brand.

 Building your employee referral scheme